ctrf-io/playwright-ctrf-json-reporter/README.md

-# Playwright JSON Reporter - CTRF
+# Playwright JSON Test Results Report

 A Playwright JSON test reporter to create test reports that follow the CTRF standard.